Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Control Design

 By substituting the approximations of the optimal value function and optimal controller from \eqref{eq:VAppp} and \eqref{eq:uApp}, respectively, into the HJB equation in \eqref{eq:HJB}, the residual term $\hat{\delta}: \mathbb{R}^{n+1} \times \mathbb{R}^{L} \to \mathbb{R}$, referred to as the Bellman error (BE), is obtained as

-To accurately approximate the value function, online RL methods require persistence of excitation (PE) condition \cite{SCC.Modares.Lewis.ea2013, SCC.Kamalapurkar.Rosenfeld.ea2016}, which is difficult to guarantee in practice.
-However, through BE extrapolation for excitation via simulation, stability and convergence of online RL can be established \cite{SCC.Kamalapurkar.Rosenfeld.ea2016}.
+To accurately approximate the value function, online SLOC methods require the persistence of excitation (PE) condition \cite{SCC.Modares.Lewis.ea2013, SCC.Kamalapurkar.Rosenfeld.ea2016}, which is difficult to guarantee in practice.
+However, through BE extrapolation for excitation via simulation, stability and convergence of online SLOC can be established \cite{SCC.Kamalapurkar.Rosenfeld.ea2016}.
 To simulate experience using BE extrapolation, select a set of trajectories $\left\{ \zeta_{k}: \mathbb{R}_{\geq 0} \to \Omega: k=1,\cdots, N\right\}$ and extrapolate the BE along these trajectories to yield the extrapolated BEs, $\hat{\delta}_{k}: \mathbb{R}^{n+1} \times \mathbb{R}^{L} \to \mathbb{R}$, given by

 The control objective is achieved by updating the critic NN weights $\hat{W}_{c}$ online to minimize the BE using an adaptive update law developed from the subsequent stability analysis in Section~\ref{section:stabilityAnalysis}.